jss367/blog/_posts/2020-02-09-favorite-quotes.md

 *Dates are included when relevant*

-Imagine others complexly - John Greene
+Imagine others complexly - John Green

 As democracy is perfected, the office represents, more and more closely, the inner soul of the people.
 We move toward a lofty ideal.
 On some great and glorious day the plain folks of the land will reach their heart's desire at last, and the White House will be adorned by a downright moron. - H.L.
 Mencken, 1920